 We cook jollof the way it was cooked at our aunties' engagements — in a heavy pot, with the bottom pushing towards burnt, with the smoke of the firewood still on it.
 We grill suya with yaji rub, not salt-and-pepper.
 We pour palm wine from the bottle, not from a pitcher.

 The bar follows the same rule.
 Our cocktails use zobo, palm wine, bitter leaf, hibiscus, Scotch bonnet, and ginger — African pantry first, Western technique in support.
-The music is afrobeats, amapiano, highlife, and afro-house.
+The music is afrobeats, amapiano, R&B, highlife, and global sounds.
 The room is built for long tables, loud conversations, and the kind of night people still talk about on Monday.

-If you've been looking for a place in Toronto where Lagos feels close, where the kitchen isn't asking for permission, where your birthday gets a proper celebration — welcome home.
+If you've been looking for a place in Toronto where Lagos feels close, where the kitchen isn't asking for permission, where your birthday gets a proper celebration — and where the whole room looks like the city itself — welcome home.